bottlepy/bottle/docs/tutorial.rst

 Tutorial
 ========

 This tutorial introduces you to the concepts and features of the Bottle web framework.
-If you have questions not answered here, please check the :doc:`faq` page, file a ticket at the issue_ tracker or send an e-mail to the `mailing list <mailto:bottlepy@googlegroups.com>`_.
+If you have questions not answered here, please check the :doc:`faq` page, file a ticket at the issue_ tracker or send an e-mail to our `mailing list <mailto:bottlepy@googlegroups.com>`_.

 .. rubric:: A quick overview: